mscaudill/datarig/README.md

 <a href="#Acknowledgements">Acknowledgements</a>
 </p>

-## THIS PROJECT HAS YET TO BE RELEASED.
-PLEASE CHECK BACK SOON!

 # Features
 Providing large testing and demo data alongside your package releases is challenging for two reasons.
 First, code repositories have strict limits on file